exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-The transaction to transfer coins between different wallets (`TxTransfer`)
+The transaction to transfer tokens between different wallets (`TxTransfer`)
 has a public key of the receiver (`to`).
 It also contains the amount of money
 to move between the wallets.
 We add the `seed` field to make sure that our
 transaction is [impossible to replay](../architecture/transactions.md#non-replayability).